pagkly/Zed/Investopedia3/What Is an Unamortized Bond Discount.md

 ## How Unamortized Bond Discount Works

-The discount refers to the difference in the cost to purchase a bond (its market price) and its par, or [face, value](https://www.investopedia.com/terms/f/facevalue.asp).
+The discount refers to the difference in the cost to purchase a bond (its market price) and its par, or [[face, value]](https://www.investopedia.com/terms/f/facevalue.asp).
 The issuing company can choose to expense the entire amount of the discount or can handle the discount as an asset to be amortized.
 Any amount that has yet to be expensed is referred to as the unamortized bond discount.

 A bond discount to par value occurs when the current interest rate associated with a bond is lower than the market interest rate of issues of similar credit risk.
 If on the date a bond is sold, the listed bond's coupon or interest rate is below current market rates; investors will only agree to purchase the bond at a "discount" from its face value.

 Because bond prices and interest rates are inversely related, as interest rates move after bond issuance, bond's will be said to be trading at a premium or a discount to their par or maturity values.
 In the case of bond discounts, they usually reflect an environment in which interest rates have risen since a bond's issuance.
-Because the bond's [coupon](https://www.investopedia.com/terms/c/coupon.asp) or interest rate is now below market rates, and investors can get better deals (and better yields) with new issues, those selling the bond have to, in effect, mark it down to make it more appealing to buyers.
+Because the bond's [[coupon]](https://www.investopedia.com/terms/c/coupon.asp) or interest rate is now below market rates, and investors can get better deals (and better yields) with new issues, those selling the bond have to, in effect, mark it down to make it more appealing to buyers.
 So the bond will be priced at a discount to its par value.

 ## Accounting for the Unamortized Bon Discount